cockroachlabs/workshop_labs/troubleshooting/README.md

 Notice how table `offers` has 1 secondary index, and the table is empty (`range_size_mb` is 0).

-Now let's inspect the workload that's run against this database.
-Here's a formatted view of the queries in `workload.sql`.
+Now, let's inspect the workload that's run against this database.
+Here's a formatted view of the 2 queries in `workload.sql`.

 Please note, `1` and `2` are placeholder for variables, the customer has not supplied those so we hardcoded using `1` and `2`.